Ever: Mitigating Hallucination in Large Language Models through Real-Time Verification and Rectification: Introduction

 Due to the infrequent updates of an LLM's parametric knowledge base, utilizing external knowledge has shown significant leap in enhancing factuality by providing up-to-date content \cite{lewis2020retrieval}.
 Prior retrieval-based mitigation methods of LLM hallucination can be categorized into two categories: pre-generation, and post-generation methods.
 The pre-generation methods \cite{lewis2020retrieval, vu2023freshllms, asai2023self} optimize the retrieved content to be more accurate, relevant and supportive.
 But these methods may still produce detailed factual errors, particularly in long-form generation if there is no mechanism for post-generation checks or revisions.
 Another line of work focuses on enhancing the attribution of text post-generation \cite{gao2022attributed, gou2023critic, peng2023check}.
 However, these post-hoc editing methods do not account for the "snowballing" issue of hallucinations \cite{zhang2023language}, where initial factual errors can lead to a series of accumulated errors, and they require increasingly complex revisions to mitigate its impact.

-To address these challenges, we propose the R\textbf{E}al-Time \textbf{VE}rification and \textbf{R}ectification (\textbf{\textsc{\textsc{Ever}}}) framework.
-Instead of mitigating hallucination until the end of generation, \textsc{\textsc{Ever}} employs real-time validation to identify both intrinsic and extrinsic hallucinations, mitigating these issues during the generation process to prevent error propagation.
+To address these challenges, we propose the R\textbf{E}al-Time \textbf{VE}rification and \textbf{R}ectification (\textbf{\textsc{\textsc{EVER}}}) framework.
+Instead of mitigating hallucination until the end of generation, \textsc{\textsc{EVER}} employs real-time validation to identify both intrinsic and extrinsic hallucinations, mitigating these issues during the generation process to prevent error propagation.
 The process involves three stages: generation, validation, and rectification.
 First, a LLM generates an initial sentence based on a prompt, which may include externally retrieved knowledge, such as Retrieval-Augmented Generation (RAG)~\cite{lewis2020retrieval}.
 Then, it validates the correctness of each fact-related concept in the sentence by identifying intrinsic and extrinsic hallucinations.
 In the rectification stage, any detected errors are corrected based on the type of hallucinations identified.
 The rectified sentence then undergoes another round of validation.
 If extrinsic hallucinations persist, depending on the task, we either flag the sentence with a warning to alert users to potential issues or abstain from answering the question, which enhances the trustworthiness of the generated content.
-As shown in Figure~\ref{fig:teaser}, \textsc{Even} can effectively mitigates the "snowballing" issue of hallucination.
+In addition to directly mitigating hallucination during the generation process, we further explore the utilization of the \textsc{EVER}-generated data to construct preference data pairs, essentially enhancing the factuality of the model through preference tuning.

-Our primary contribution of this paper is \textsc{\textsc{Ever}}, which introduces a novel real-time approach to mitigate hallucinations in LLM.
-Compared to the state-of-the-art prior methods, our empirical results demonstrate the effectiveness of this approach in reducing hallucinations in three tasks: short-form QA, long-form biography generation, and reasoning.
-Furthermore, we show the compatibility of \textsc{\textsc{Ever}}, which can serve as a complement to the traditional RAG method.
+Our primary contribution of this paper is \textsc{\textsc{EVER}}, which introduces a novel approach to mitigate hallucinations in LLM.
+Compared to the state-of-the-art prior methods, our results demonstrate the effectiveness of this approach in directly reducing hallucinations in two tasks: long-form biography generation and reasoning.
+Furthermore, we show the compatibility of \textsc{\textsc{EVER}}, which can serve as a complement to the traditional RAG method.
+Lastly, we demonstrate that \textsc{EVER}-rectified response can lead to better preference data and enhance the factuality of LLM with preference tuning.